Skip to content

 How CAMAudit Detects This

 CAMAudit uses AI classification to categorize each insurance line item in your CAM reconciliation.
-It distinguishes between standard property and liability premiums (generally pass-through eligible) and specialty coverage types that are commonly excluded: earthquake, flood, terrorism, environmental liability, directors and officers, umbrella policies above standard limits, and loss-of-income insurance.
+CAMAudit's insurance overcharge detection rule distinguishes between standard property and liability premiums, which are generally pass-through eligible, and specialty coverage types that are commonly excluded: earthquake, flood, terrorism, environmental liability, directors and officers, umbrella policies above standard limits, and loss-of-income insurance.

-The tool cross-references identified insurance types against your lease's specific insurance provisions and exclusion list.
-When a line item matches an excluded category or an insurance type with no lease authorization, CAMAudit flags it as a potential overcharge with the specific policy type noted.
+CAMAudit cross-references identified insurance types against your lease's specific insurance provisions and exclusion list.
+When a line item matches an excluded category or an insurance type with no lease authorization, CAMAudit flags it as a potential overcharge with the specific policy type noted alongside the dollar amount.

-The finding report identifies each flagged insurance type, the dollar amount, and the lease provision that does or does not authorize it.
-When the lease's insurance language is ambiguous, CAMAudit notes that ambiguity so you can request the actual policy documentation and evaluate coverage scope against your lease terms.
+CAMAudit generates a finding report identifying each flagged insurance type, the dollar amount billed, and the lease provision that does or does not authorize it.
+When the lease's insurance language is ambiguous, CAMAudit notes that ambiguity so you can request the actual policy documentation and evaluate coverage scope against your specific lease terms.

 Real-World Example